 Limited to kids who live in Hell’s Kitchen, the Project's curriculum covers playwriting, performance, voice and movement.
 Though students are shown the ropes, the main goal of each program is to help them gain confidence.
 The general public can enjoy students' performances for free when things wrap up.
 Ages 9–18.

 The renowned program focuses on providing quality art education across four disciplines: music, dance, theater and visual arts.
-Within those categories, young creative types focus on acting, musical theater, painting, photography, yoga, West African dance, musical instruments or vocal music, among other seemingly endless offerings.
+Within those categories, young creative types focus on acting, musical theater, West African dance, musical instruments or vocal music, among other seemingly endless offerings.
 After-school and weekend classes are available.
 Ages 2 and up.

 Wee smark alecks study their favorite comics on video, learn how to write and perform jokes and bounce material off professional comedians.
 At the end of the session, students perform their own stand-up routines on the Gotham Comedy Club stage.
 Ages 10 and up.